Should We Sell the Matrimonial Home?

 Consider the following:

-· One of you could purchase the other’s interest in the home.
-You may have to increase the mortgage or find some other source of financing.
+- One person can purchase the other person’s interest in the home.
+With this option, you may need to increase your mortgage or secure an additional source of financing.

-· One of you could reside in the home and then, after some time has passed, you could sell it or one of you could purchase it from the other.
-This may allow the market or your own finances to improve.
+- One person can continue to reside in the home and then later sell it when some time has passed.
+This may allow the market and your finances to improve.

-· Consider the whole financial picture.
-It may be that you can keep the home because the equity in the home equals the value of your spouse’s pension, RRSP or cottage.
-You keep the home and your spouse keeps his or her pension, RRSP or cottage.
+- Consider the whole financial picture.
+You may be able to keep the home if the equity equals the value of your spouse’s pension, RRSP or cottage, creating equal assets for both of you.

-· Before selling your home, consider where you will go and the costs.
-It may be that the home is less costly than renting a home or purchasing another home.
+- Before selling your home, consider where you will go and the costs.
+It may be that the home is less costly than purchasing another or renting.

-· Even if you can afford to stay in the matrimonial home, you may wish to have a fresh start in your own new home so you can create new memories.
+- Even if you can afford to stay in the matrimonial home, you may want a fresh start in a new place where you can create new memories.

-· Many of the homes listed for sale are as a result of a separation or divorce.
+- Many of the homes listed for sale are the result of a separation or divorce.

-· After paying support, the home may be too costly for the payor and the recipient of support may not be able to afford it either.
-This is normal.
-Remember, you are establishing two homes with the same income you had to finance one home.
-Usually both clients’ lifestyles have to contract to accommodate the change from one home to two homes.
+- After paying support, the home may be too costly for the payer and the support recipient may not be able to afford it either.
+This is common.
+Remember, you are establishing two homes with the same amount of income that you once used to finance a single dwelling.
+Usually, both clients must decrease their lifestyles to accommodate the change from one home to two homes.
 As a result, both clients usually have to downsize.
 This is the reality of divorce.

-· If the home is jointly owned and increases or decreases in value after the separation, that increase or decrease is jointly shared with your spouse.
+- If the home is jointly owned and increases or decreases in value after the separation, the increase or decrease is jointly shared with your spouse.

 - Don’t buy a new home until you have a separation agreement in place.